Introducing more new features! The Botify Summer Release is here, not even a month after the Spring release:

 In the URL Explorer, it’s now much easier to browse through all available data fields, when adding a filter or adding columns to display in the results table – and of course, the new URL Explorer has the same look and feel as the new report filters).

 The list of available data fields was reorganized.
 For each indicator, you can now easily select between current values (or latest results), previous values (those from the previous report) or difference (actual differences) via a simple button selector, instead of scrolling through a very long list of fields.
-Botify also provides an visual indication about data type, so that you know if you are going to get a number, a character string, a list of values etc.
+Botify also provides a visual indication about data type, so that you know if you are going to get a number, a character string, a list of values, etc.

 More info on the URL Explorer.

 Multi-value columns are now exported as lines instead of columns, which makes data easier to manipulate.

 This is convenient for instance when you export samples of incoming links, as URL Explorer results can include as many as 300 inlinks per URL.
 This was previously exported as: